curology/radiance-ui/README.md

 ## Documentation

-Documentation around usage can be found in the respective Docs pages of every component on [https://radiance-ui.curology.com](https://radiance-ui.curology.com)
+Documentation around usage can be found in the respective Docs page of every component on [https://radiance-ui.curology.com](https://radiance-ui.curology.com)

 ## Publishing to NPM